hyperledger/fabric/docs/source/github/github.rst

 As your development progresses, invariably new commits will be merged into the original project from which your forked repo was generated from.
 To avoid surprise merge conflicts you should integrate these changes into your local repository.
-To integrate changes from the upstream repository, assuming you are working on changes to the master branch, execute the following commands from the root of your repository:
+To integrate changes from the upstream repository, assuming you are working on changes to the main branch, execute the following commands from the root of your repository:

 .. code::

    git fetch upstream
-   git rebase upstream/master
+   git rebase upstream/main

 Syncing your fork only updates your local repository, you will need to push these updates to your forked repository to save them using the following command:

 .. code::

-   git push origin master
+   git push origin main